Supplement € 1.00 from 15 June to 15 December 2023

 - first Sunday of each month free for all visitors

-- 5-6-7-8 May 2022 for participants in the "Race fot the Cure" event, upon presentation of the registration receipt for the event or alternatively, the Race for the Cure bib
+- 5, 6, 7 and 14 May 2023 for participants in the "Race fot the Cure" event, upon presentation of the registration receipt for the event or alternatively, the Race for the Cure bib

 Entrance from the Piazza di Sant'Apollinare ticket office